Instagram/MonkeyType/doc/generation.rst

 .. option:: --disable-type-rewriting

-  Don't apply your configured :doc:`rewriters` to the output types.
+  Don't apply your configured :ref:`rewriters` to the output types.

 .. option:: --include-unparsable-defaults